The home buying process can be a long process. My wife and I recently went under contract for what is our “forever home.”

 We made the decision to wait it out.
 This possibly cost us money, but our plan is always led by the principle that happiness >>>> money.

 We also worked in conjunction with our real estate professional and listened to the specialist.
 He helped us understand when the market was beginning to calm down.
-We also learned, somewhat to our surprise, that August is one of the slowest months for the real estate market and that you can occasionally do better in a less crowded market.
+We also learned, somewhat to our surprise, that August is one of the slowest months for the real estate market.
+This means you can occasionally do better in a less crowded market.

-We used our long-time horizon and the knowledge of the professionals that we work with to help us know when to start participating in the housing market.
+We used our long-time horizon and the knowledge of the professionals that we work with to help us start participating in the housing market.

 This could end up being a poor financial decision when it is all said and done.
 We know it is unlikely to be a very good one, we just need it not to be a bad one.

-At the same time, we know that because we followed our principles, we’re doing this with the right intentions and that we did not violate the guidelines we set for ourselves, that our financial plan is durable enough to deal with just about any outcome ahead of us.
+At the same time, we know that because we followed our principles, we’re doing this with the right intentions.
+That we did not violate the guidelines we set for ourselves.
+That our financial plan is durable enough to deal with just about any outcome ahead of us.

 I hope that relating the story of our home buying process has given you some insight into our decision-making process and can help shed some light or give you some insight into your own.